a8hok/React-context-api/README.md

-# React-context-api
+# Getting Started with Create React App

-To explore Reactjs context api
+Context api with ReactJS